Cirrus-8691/Install-PostgreSQL-OnMinikubeOrMicrok8s/README.md

-# Install PostgreSql as Docker image
+# How to install PostgreSql as Docker image

 <p align="center">
 <img